-When novice investors start thinking about the future, one of the first questions they ask is which is the best retirement plan in Canada?
-Unfortunately, there’s no single plan in Canada that will fully fund your retirement years, but there are quite a few different options available to you.
-When you combine all of these elements together, you end up with multiple streams of income, which will hopefully provide you with enough money to fund your lifestyle during your retirement years.
+When novice investors start thinking about the future, one of the first questions they ask is: what is the best retirement plan in Canada?
+Unfortunately, there’s no single plan in Canada that will fully fund your retirement years, but there are plenty of options available to you.
+When you combine all of these elements together, you end up with multiple streams of income, which will (hopefully) provide you with enough money to fund your lifestyle during your retirement years.

 The thought of different retirement plans may seem intimidating, but as you’ll quickly find out, things can be surprisingly easy to understand once you take the time to read about them.
 Here are some of the best retirement plans in Canada and how they fit with you.

 Introduced in 1957, the Registered Retirement Savings Plan (RRSP) is the retirement plan that most Canadians know.
 What makes RRSPs appealing is that your contributions are deductible from your income.
 When you make a contribution, you’re essentially lowering the income tax payable during the year, which often results in a tax refund after you’ve filed your taxes.